DanCardin/PyPlatformer/README.md

 pyPlatformer
 ==========

+## About
+A 2D sidescrolling platforming engine.

+Currently this is being developed alongside a generic game.
+At the moment, there isnt necessarily much of a distinction between the engine and the game, but slowly game functionality is being moved out into seperate files.

+Random list of features:
+- Parallax background scrolling
+- Arbitrarily zoomable viewport onto the map
+- NPCs (very basic AI (almost non-existent))
+- Simple particle emitters (used for weapon firing and NPC spawns)

+## Setup

 ## TODO:
+### Engine vs Game
+- Menus should probably be represented a in a flat file and loaded into the Game rather than hardcoded into Game itself.
+- MChar should be moved to game-space since Char is generic, but MChar is very specific to the particular tileset and game
+- Gravity currently is applied per-entity.
+This should really be a level attribute, and objects should opt-in to being effected by gravity.

 ### add triggers/textual triggers
 - When colliding with this it will make some action happen.
 - Textual trigger would be a bit of text that shows up on screen when a trigger is hit.